 The Endless Horizons Boutique Hotel is privately owned, and with twelve rooms, is intimate enough for detail and personal attention.
 In fact, the staff pride themselves on their impeccable service delivery, and believe that it’s this very attribute that sets them apart from others in the industry.

 Boasting an impressive onsite restaurant and conference and functions facilities, the hotel is situated quite close to the King Shaka International Airport and the Umhlanga Business District, which is a huge draw card for the business traveller, which makes up a fair whack of the company’s bookings.
-This coupled with the fact that the Durban CBD is only a twenty-minute drive away, means that leisure guests book on weekends and holidays – so the place is always busy.
-Like the rest of the hotel, there’s a small intimate gym, king-size beds in each room, mini bars, en-suite bathrooms and all the amenities that a five star guest expects.
+This coupled with the fact that the Durban CBD is only a twenty-minute drive away, means that leisure guests book on weekends and holidays, so the place is always busy.
+There’s a small intimate gym, king-size beds in each room, mini bars, en-suite bathrooms and all the amenities that a five star guest expects.
 Then there are the fantastic views of the azure Indian Ocean.
 Called the Endless Horizons because, well, the horizon is endless, the sparkling blue pool on the deck seems to merge with the mighty blue ocean, making the vista one of the most remarkable in Durban.

 Guests usually take breakfast, lunch or dinner on the deck to take advantage of these breathtaking views, which are outstandingly calming, and ultimately lends well to an enjoyable dining experience.